 Upon full execution of a new staff contract, the Recruiter will mark the candidate as Hired in Lever and export the profile to BambooHR.

 Once exported to BambooHR, an automatic New Starter Notification will be sent to the Hiring Team to kick-off the onboarding process.

 New colleagues will receive pre-onboarding instructions from the People team.
-Hiring Managers will also receive a request to indicate new systems for their new direct report.
+Hiring Managers will also need to complete pre-onboarding activities.